starling021/ehtools/README.md

     powerful and simple tool can be used for everything from installing new add-ons to grabbing a WPA handshake in a matter of seconds.
 Plus, it's easy to install, set up, and utilize.

-# About ehtools PRO

-    INFO: Ehtools Framework PRO is a full version of Ehtools Framework, you can test it with
-    Ehtools LITE for free or buy Ehtools Framework PRO.

-# How to install ehtools PRO
+# How to install ehtools

 > cd ehtools